Thailand at a Glance

 Many foreign residents who do decide to open their own small business in Thailand choose the legal structure of a Private Limited Company.
 For this purpose, they have to fulfill the following requirements:

-- The company needs at least seven shareholders /”promoters”.
+- The company needs at least three shareholders or ”promoters”.
 They do not all have to be Thai citizens, though.
-However, 51% of the company shares need to be in Thai hands if you want to be exempt from the Foreign Business Act and its restrictions.
+However, more than 50% of the company shares need to be in Thai hands if you want to be exempt from the Foreign Business Act and its restrictions.
 For example, a PLC whose shareholders are mostly Thai would be able to buy and sell property, even if a foreign national holds part of the shares.

-- The company should have a minimum capital of at the very least 30,000 THB.
-Later on, once you start employing staff, you need a capital of 2,000,000 THB for every foreign work permit you’d like to apply for.
+- Once you start employing staff, you need a capital of 2,000,000 THB for every foreign work permit you’d like to apply for.
 For every million of initial capital, you pay a registration fee of 5,000 THB.

 - You need to draw up articles of incorporation and articles of association in accordance with Thai business law.
 You must also hold an official inaugural meeting with all your shareholders.